 Patch testing of products for formaldehyde resins is performed using 10% urea formaldehyde in petrolatum, 10% melamine formaldehyde in petrolatum and 1% other formaldehyde resins in petrolatum or isopropyl alcohol.

-Self-testing a product for formaldehyde is possible but should be done only after first talking with your doctor.
-This should be done only with products that are designed to stay on on the skin such as cosmetics and lotions.
+Self-testing a product for formaldehyde should be done only with products that are designed to stay on on the skin such as cosmetics and lotions.
 Apply a small amount of the product to a small tender area of skin such as the bend of your arm or neck.
-Examine the area each day for several days and if no reaction occurs, the product is most probably suitable for you to use.
+Examine the area each day for several days, and if no reaction occurs, the product is most probably suitable for you to use.